 Not surprisingly, colocation companies are also in a transition phase.
 With new opportunities available to them in different business segments, they now have to reinvent themselves and create a whole new approach to business management.
 Many companies have used the merger and acquisition route to improve their quality of service, technologies and geographical reach.

 Colocation service providers are also aware of the tremendous business opportunities that are now available to them, thanks to newer developments such as the Internet of Things (IoT) and Big Data.
 These developments have opened up a need for edge computing which leads to requirements such as data acquisition, storage resources, compute and others.

 Some debate is happening on whether cloud computing is indeed a business opportunity for colocation providers or acts as a subtle threat to their business.
 The elastic nature of the cloud makes its handling easy and it can also adapt to variations effortlessly.
 Colocation providers can convert the cloud threat into a business opportunity by adding cloud services to their list of offerings or by partnering with a cloud provider.

-• Adding cloud services, and software as a service to their offerings
+- Adding cloud hosting services, and software as a service to their offerings

 To scale greater heights of success, colocation companies must first understand the problems of their customers and device ways of resolving them quickly and with greater efficiency.